 In its comprehensive analysis of the profession, Hay Management Consultants refers to the RDR as the epitome of excellence among court reporters.
 As of this writing, NCRA boasts over 350 RDRs.

-Who is eligible to sit for the RDR Exam?
+Who is eligible to sit for the RDR Written Knowledge Exam?

-To sit for the RDR exam, a candidate must be an RMR and have five (5) current and continuous years of membership commencing with Participating or Registered member status.
+To sit for the RDR exam, a candidate must be a RMR and have five (5) current and continuous years of membership commencing with Participating or Registered member status.

 RDR Job Analysis and References